FTBTeam/docs/docs/app/Instances/disable-mods-on-instance.md

 ## Troubleshooting

 :::info My Game crashes
-This will happen sometimes, some mods depend on other mods so you may also need those.
+This will happen sometimes, some mods depend on other mods, so you may also need those mods as well.
 You can ask in our [Discord](https://go.ftb.team/discord) for support if you can't find out why it's crashing.
 Typically game crashes log out very detailed reasons why the game crashed.
 You can find a guide on how to [find game logs here](./instance-logs).
 :::